hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

 You can see at 125 GeV the component corresponding at the Higgs boson.
 ![m4lep_histogram_6]({{ page.root }}/fig/m4lep_histogram_6.png)

+**Bonus**: If you are more curious about other HEP analysis tools, you can take a look at this same example developed with the ROOT framework [here](https://root.cern.ch/doc/v622/df106__HiggsToFourLeptons_8py.html).

 {% include links.md %}